Reviewing and approving Pull Requests

 Please note that workflows on PRs from first-time contributors will not be run automatically, they will need to be approved first.
 While reviewing the PR, please approve running workflows to allow the CI to pass after having verified the PR content.

-While reviewing, an action might be required, then add the right label (see above section Action required), for example
+While reviewing, an action might be required, then add the right label (see above section Action required

-• If the code needs changes, you can add Waiting for author label.
+- If the code needs changes, you can add

-• If the PR introduced visual changes, you can add Waiting for UX label.
+label. - If the PR introduced visual changes, you can add

 If no action is needed and the code is correct, you can approve the PR.